Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: Conclusion and discussion

-As a final remark, there are many potential ways to improve our method.
-From the observational point of view, current COSMOS survey \cite{obs1}, XMM-Newton Serendipitous Source Catalog Data Release \cite{obs2} and future the Sloan Digital Sky Survey (SDSS) and XMM spectra \cite{obs3} will bring us hundreds of thousands of quasars in the most optimistic discovery scenario.
-It is reasonable to expect that our approach will play an increasingly important role in the constraining cosmological and torsion parameters, with future surveys of quasars observations.
-From the theoretical point of view, the search for other more reliable and reasonable alternative models are also one of the important ways to solve the current predicament of modern cosmology.
-Some theories suggest that thinking of dark energy and dark matter as curvature may be a reasonable way to explain the emergent behavior supported theoretically and observationally by the presence of dark energy.
-Distinguishing between physical and geometric models of dark energy, as well as modifying theories of gravity and breaking degeneracy, is actually a fundamental task of cosmology, our work could help us better understand this issue.
+As a final remark, there are many potential ways to improve our results.
+From the observational point of view, current COSMOS survey \cite{obs1}, XMM-Newton Serendipitous Source Catalog Data Release \cite{obs2} and future the Sloan Digital Sky Survey (SDSS) and XMM spectra \cite{obs3} will generate large numbers of quasars that are better controlled for systematics and with significantly lower dispersion.
+Therefore, it is reasonable to expect that our approach will play an increasingly important role in high-precision studies of the torsion effect.
+From the theoretical point of view, the search of other more reliable and reasonable alternative models are also one of the important ways to solve the current predicament of modern cosmology.
+Some theories suggest that dark matter self-interactions could provide the accelerated expansion of the Universe without any dark energy component \cite{Cao11AA}.
+Thinking of dark energy and dark matter as a fluid called Chaplygin gas could provide another possible solution to unify two uncharted territories \cite{Zheng22EPJC}.
+Distinguishing between physical and geometric models of dark energy, as well as modifying theories of gravity and breaking degeneracy, is actually a fundamental task of modern cosmology.
+Our work could help us better understand these important issues.